To know God's love and to show God's love

 Marriage is God’s gift, set forth in creation, in which one man and one woman join together for life.
 It is given as the foundation for a family, and it is the right context for children to be born and nurtured.
 It is the great privilege of every parish priest to conduct a wedding, and we are delighted that you are enquiring about getting married here at All Saints’.

 There are a number of legal requirements, including banns and fees, that we will need to discuss.
-In the first instance, please contact our Priest-in-Charge who will be pleased to talk with you.
-If we proceed, he will want to arrange a meeting with you before any official arrangements can be made.
+In the first instance, please contact our Church Warden, Corwin Schol (07957 307213 email@example.com) he will put you in touch with a local Priest, who will want to arrange a meeting with you before any official arrangements can be made.
 Weddings must be arranged at least a year in advance, so please be in touch as soon as possible.

 Please note, our parish priest is not prepared to marry any couple in which one or both people are divorced.
 It is the right of every Church of England priest to hold this position.
 The Church of England offers advice for enquiring couples where one or both people are divorced, and you can find further information by following this link: